flatheadmill/sympatico/diary.md

+## Tue Sep  1 01:44:57 CDT 2020

+Returning to this project trying to determine why I'm syncing a backlog.
+What is the backlog for?
+What is the diffrence between a backlog and a snapshot?
+Isn't it the case that we want to have an attached application?
+That application can consume the messages and it should have its own out of band synchronization?

+In designing this I'm imagining a message queue, where each submission is actually a message in a stream, and that's fine, we can do that.
+Just have the application manage the stream and forward the backlog.
+Paxos doesn't forward a backlog.
+Someone joins at a specific government and there is no backlog.

+Now I'm wondering if there is a way to adapt Compassion so you can write an application that uses either Cowoker or Paxos directly.

 ## Sat Feb 15 18:40:19 CST 2020

 Designing join and rebalance with an assumption that this won't overlap.
 Need to